 The Connacht Distillery sits on the banks of the beautiful River Moy where the river widens into the Moy Estuary in Ballina, County Mayo.
 The guided distillery tours bring you through the process of making whiskey and will help you understand why we are so passionate about single-pot still Irish whiskey.
 They set up the whiskey tours to be small and interactive so that you can really enjoy the experience without feeling rushed.
-Tickets are €12.50.
+The tickets are €12.50.

 There is also the Connacht Craft Experience which is a distillery tour followed by a sampling of their Ballyhoo whiskey and a Straw Boys Irish Poitín in Mullarkey’s bar.
 An adult ticket is €17.50.
 The Connacht Ultimate Craft Experience is €22.50 and includes a sampling of 3 of their Irish Whiskeys.

 Nephin Irish Whiskey – Mayo

 Nephin Irish Whiskey’s vision is to create authentically made, peated single malts in a small village on the Wild Atlantic Way in County Mayo using Nephin mountain water, locally grown barley, locally cut turf, then triple distilled in traditional copper pot stills and matured in unique casks handcrafted in Nephin Cooperage.

 The distillery and visitor’s centre is under construction, but they welcome visitors in the shop across the street from the distillery.
 Whiskey tasting can be arranged by special appointment at nearby Belleek Castle.